80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 We're here to prove that technology can amplify humanity instead of replacing it.
 That's not naive—it's necessary.

+And if that sounds too idealistic, fuck it.
+We'd rather fail trying to stay human than succeed at becoming machines.

 ---

 ## Signatures